khushi-tandon19/NGS-Data-Analysis-Pipeline/docs/workflow.md

 ## Academic Scope

-This workflow represents practical academic training in NGS data analysis and command-line bioinformatics.
+This workflow documents practical academic training in NGS data analysis and command-line bioinformatics.

 The repository focuses on understanding the analysis steps, command structure, file formats, and commonly used tools.

+The scripts provided in this repository are workflow templates intended to demonstrate the sequence of NGS analysis steps.